 1. Which cryptocurrencies are deflationary?

-Baby Dodge Coin, Spore, and EverRise are examples of deflationary crypto.
+Binance Coin (BNB), XRP, and Pepe Coin are examples of deflationary crypto.
 If you’re interested in cryptocurrencies that rise in value over time, these are worth looking into.
 Their supply decreases gradually, making them more desirable to investors.

 2. Is deflation good for crypto?